In the fast-paced digital world, generating quality leads is crucial for the success of any business.

-Based on the studies, the poor conversion rate is due to lack of nurture.
+Based on the studies, the poor conversion rate is due to a lack of nurture.

 Most leads never convert because of the absence of follow-ups and nurture emails.

-After getting leads, nurture your leads till maturity (where they trust you and are ready to buy).
+After getting leads, nurture your leads till maturity (when they trust you and are ready to buy).

-3. Companies that nurture leads generate 50% more sales at 33% lower costs – Marketo
+5. Companies that nurture leads generate 50% more sales at 33% lower costs

-Similar to the previous statistics, this goes ahead to confirm the role lead nurturing plays in a customer’s journey.
+Similar to the previous statistics, this confirms the role lead nurturing plays in a customer’s journey.